-This can include a bipolar disorder, depression, anxiety, ADHD and others.
-Studies have shown nearly 37% of alcohol abusers and over 50% of drug addicts suffer from at least one psychiatric condition.
-It is important to treat both conditions simultaneously.
+This can include a bipolar disorder, depression, anxiety, ADHD, PTSD and others.
+Studies have shown nearly 37% of alcohol abusers and over 50% of drug addicts suffer from at least one mental health condition.

 Most addiction experts believe in the importance of treating both conditions as the best way to be successful.
 Treating both conditions simultaneously has been shown to be more effective in long-term recovery.

-- The therapy focuses on the underlying causes behind an addiction
+- The therapy focuses on the underlying causes behind an addiction AND mental health condition

-- Patients are more likely to reach a long lasting recovery
+- Patients are more likely to reach a long lasting recovery without relapse

 Therapy is most effective in evidence-based programs.
 Evidenced-based practices use a combination of cognitive behavioral therapy, motivational enhancement therapy, family counseling and community oriented support groups.